ASEAN Basketball League: COVID-19 pandemic and uncertainty

 The 2019–20 ABL season was halted due to the COVID-19 pandemic in March 2020, placing the status of the ABL in uncertainty.
 The withdrawal of Mono Vampires, the reports of Taiwanese teams planning to join a domestic league, and the inactivity of the league's social media were among the factors that fuelled speculations that the ABL itself would fold.
-However, an ABL co-owner dispelled such rumours, stating that they plan to hold the eleventh season in 2021.
+However, an ABL co-owner dispelled such rumours, stating that they planned to hold the eleventh season in 2021.
 Plans to resume the league were postponed again with the new starting date for the season initially being in February 2022.
 The start date was pushed back again a month later to September.
 The plan did not proceed, but in October the ABL announced its return.

 An invitational tournament was held in 2023 and won by Hong Kong Eastern.
 On November 20, 2023, the league's uncertainty continued as FIBA had dropped support for the ABL.
 It is "unlikely to play for the foreseeable future", from statement made by the Singapore Slingers.